 International applicants may be considered for conditional admission to this program at the department's discretion.

-Substitutions permitted: yes, with approval from advisor and graduate committee
+Substitutions permitted?: Yes, with approval from faculty advisor and AIAR Chair.

 Please refer to the Graduate Student Handbook for students who are pursuing this program of study.